 To enhance employability, you will also have the opportunity to take the Health and Hygiene Certificate and the Workshop Health and Safety Certificate.

-22 weeks of the course are spent on block school experience in two partnership secondary schools where you will gain experience at key stages 3 and 4.
+School based experience: 22 weeks of the course are spent on block school experience in two partnership secondary schools where you will gain experience at Key stages 3 and 4.
 Prior to each stage of school focused activity, you will undertake directed observation tasks which will support your knowledge of school policies and practice.

 School mentors work in partnership with university tutors to ensure that you gain a developing knowledge and understanding of assessment for learning, and behaviour for learning strategies to help motivate learners and support your learning.